uvarc/rc-website/content/userinfo/ivy.md

 ## Software

 Every virtual machine (Linux or Windows) comes with a base installation of software by default.
-These helps researchers by providing the basic tools for data processing and manipulation.
+These help researchers by providing the basic tools for data processing and manipulation.
 Additional software packages are pre-approved and available for installation upon request.
 See the lists below for options.